dheerajvats21/Java-Basics/JVM - Memory Management.md

 .Net has three.

-## How Garbage Collection Works in the Oracle JVM
+## :bulb: How Garbage Collection Works in the Oracle JVM

 ### Introducing the Players